Kinetic simulation of magnetic-field-tuned hydrodynamic electron transport in graphene corbino disk: Results and discussions

 It can be found that nonzero drift velocity is significantly affected by the electromagnetic field.
+The Chapmen-Enskog expansion analysis reveals that the flux deflection originates from the emergence of a collective drift velocity in the electron distribution function in the hydrodynamic limit.
+This electron drift, subject to the Lorentz force, acquires a tangential component in disk system that cannot be compensated by electric forces in the bulk region.
+Consequently, the flux deflection is a genuine bulk phenomenon and is largely insensitive to the detailed choice of boundary conditions.}}

-Based on dimensionless analysis of eBTE~\eqref{eq:dimensionlessBTE}, it can be found that the local flux in the tangential direction of radius depends on the temperature gradient, electric and magnetic field force and the local electron scattering strength.
+{{Numerical results within various magnetic filed force, MR/MC scattering process are shown in~\cref{electric_force_results}.
+It can be found that the deflection angle decreases with the magnetic field force under the same scattering rates.
+The deflection angle increases when the MC scattering process increases but decreases when the MR scattering process increases.}} Based on dimensionless analysis of eBTE~\eqref{eq:dimensionlessBTE}, it can be found that the local flux in the tangential direction of radius depends on the temperature gradient, electric and magnetic field force and the local electron scattering strength.
 When MR scattering dominates, there are large momentum relaxation so that the acceleration of electrons by the electric field is less effective.
 The electron mobility is reduced, and consequently the effect of magnetic field force is naturally reduced, making it difficult to change the direction of electron motion.
 Hence, electron motion in the tangential direction tends to zero, and the deflection phenomenon is weak.
 When MC scattering process dominates, there are few momentum relaxation and the electric field force drives electron to move from outside in.
 During this motion, it feels a tangential Lorentz force.
 Different from the Hall effect in cuboid geometry, the Lorentz force in disk geometry is usually not in the radial direction.
 Therefore, it is not easy to be compensated by the electrostatic field force which is always in the radial direction due to the symmetry of particle number density.
 Consequently, the macroscopic flux deflection phenomenon appears.

+Secondly, the thermal effects in graphene Corbino disk under the temperature gradient and magnetic field are studied, as shown in~\cref{Corbino disk_TM}(a).
+In this case, the electric and chemical potentials in the inner and outer ends of the disk are the same.
+The dimensionless temperature $T^*$ in the inner and outer boundaries is $1.01$ and $0.99$, respectively.